Roger Vadim: Early life

-Vadim was born Roger Vadim Plemiannikov (sometimes transliterated Plemiannikoff) in Paris.
-His father, Igor Nikolaevich Plemiannikov, a White Russian military officer and pianist, had emigrated from the Russian Empire and become a naturalized French citizen.
+Vadim was born Roger Vadim Plemiannikov in Paris.
+His father, Igor Nikolaevich Plemiannikov, a native of Kyiv hailing from an old noble family, White military officer and pianist, he fled to France to escape the horrors of the revolution and the civil war and become a naturalized French citizen.
 He was a vice consul of France to Egypt, stationed in Alexandria, later posting to Mersin, Turkey as a consul.
 Vadim's mother, Marie-Antoinette (née Ardilouze), was a stage actress.
 He had one sister, Hélène Plemiannikov (1929–2022).
 Although Vadim lived as a diplomat's child in Northern Africa and the Middle East in his early youth, the death of his father when Vadim was nine years old caused the family to return to France, where his mother found work running a hostel in the French Alps, which functioned as a way-station for Jews and other fugitives fleeing Nazism.

-Vadim studied journalism and writing at the University of Paris, without graduating.
+Vadim studied journalism and writing at the Paris Institute of Political Studies (Sciences Po), without graduating.